stewartsmith/drizzle/docs/installing/from_source.rst

 Obtaining The Source
 --------------------
 The latest source release can always be found on our `LaunchPad site
-<https://launchpad.net/drizzle>`_, alternatively the bzr source from our stable
+<https://launchpad.net/drizzle>`_.
+Alternatively, the bzr source respositoryfrom our stable
 trunk can be obtained by doing:

 .. code-block:: bash